 The trivial name of second-order subject arguments is derived from the characterization of the relationship between the subjects q and r, which are both propositions that themselves consist of a subject and a predicate.
 In this example, the argument draws on the opposition between the subjects of q and r – many truths and false statements – and that between the predicates of q and r – being incredible and being persuasive.
 We can therefore call it an ‘argument from opposites’.

-The example is mentioned by Aristotle in his description of the topos ‘from opposites’ in Rhetoric 1397a and is taken from Euripides, Thyestes, fragment 396 (see Kennedy, 2006, p.
-172).
+The example is mentioned by Aristotle in his description of the topos ‘from opposites’ in Rhetorica 1397a and is taken from Euripides, Thyestes, fragment 396.
+Translation and info from G.A.
+Kennedy (1991), Aristotle, On rhetoric: A theory of civic discourse (p.
+191).
+New York / Oxford: Oxford University Press.